bioinformaticsdotca/BiCG_2018/module3/assembly_lab.md

 abyss-fac.pl -t 500 assemblies/ecoli.illumina.50x.spades-contigs.fasta | column -t
 ```

+In this command, `-t 500` specifies that we only want to look at contigs that are at least 500bp in length.

 The N50 statistic is the most commonly used measure of assembly contiguity.
 An N50 of x means that 50% of the assembly is represented in contigs x bp or longer.
 What is the N50 of the spades assembly?
 How many contigs were produced?

 ## E. coli Genome Assembly with Long Reads